JPval18057/Miniproyecto2022/README.md

 # Mini Project 2022
 Mini-Project

-This project is about a self balanced machine using an ESP32 board to coordinate, manage the control system and host a webserver responsible for the GUI using a webpage.
+This project was about a self balanced machine using an ESP32 board to coordinate, manage the control system and host a webserver responsible for the GUI using a webpage.
+The Tunning of the PID controller was done in real time while the system worked to see the changes.
+Another reason to do it like this was to test the communications between the GUI on the webpage and the ESP32.

 To do list
 A. Create PID controller